IWA Puerto Rico/Caribbean Heavyweight Championship: Reigns

-IWA-PR currently recognizes 12 individual Caribbean Heavyweight Championship reigns.
-King Muertes is the current champion in his first reign.
-He defeated Richard Holliday to win the title on July 10, 2021.
+IWA-PR currently recognizes 18 individual Caribbean Heavyweight Championship (Former name) / IWA Puerto Rico Championship reigns (Current name).

 The inaugural champion was CQ the Ravishing.
 The longest reigning champion is Savio Vega, who held the title from June 15, 2019 to January 27, 2021 for a reign of 593 days; he is also the oldest titlist, earning the accolade at the age of 54 years and 309 days.
 So far, no wrestler has won the title more than once.
 Ash Rubynski is the shortest reigning champion with a reign that lasted a week.
 For a period of 162 days in 2011, the title was held concurrently along the Puerto Rico Heavyweight Championship.

 In MLW, several fictional aspects were added to the background of the title.
 Despite using the belt and the acronym “IWA” being visible on camera, MLW confabulated it with the longevous WWC Caribbean Heavyweight Championship by claiming that it had “been won by the likes of Pedro Morales, Gilberto “Gypsy Joe” Meléndez, Abdullah the Butcher, [and] Gorilla Monsoon” (though of these, only the third actually held that title, with the others holding different accolades within the World Wrestling Council).
 The promotion claimed that “the San Juan Star, El Vocero and Claridad island newspapers have all chastised Holliday's actions”, this despite the first being defunct, the second no longer covering professional wrestling and the third never having done so.
 The claim that it was sanctioned by the “Sports Ministry of Puerto Rico” is equally fictional, since no such executive department exists and the Puerto Rico Department of Sports and Recreation only oversees promotions as a form of entertainment business.